-NOTE: Customer-measured data may not agree with supplied reference data due to dye fading and/or instrumentation differences.
-Although reference data are supplied to three or more decimal places, the least significant digits are uncertain and may be safely ignored by the profiling software.
+NOTE: Customer-measured data may not agree with supplied reference data due to instrument differences and/or dye fading.
+Although reference data are supplied to three or more decimal places, the least significant digits (third right from decimal point) are uncertain and may be safely ignored.